Githelp-support/githelp/README.md

 1. Pick a topic using our assistant, or [browse repos](https://githelp.app/browse-repos) on our website.
 2. Explain your issue
-3. Get help from validated helpers.
-Validated by either us or the repository´s core team.
+3. Get help from validated helpers, validated by either us or the repository´s core team.

 <br>